 That makes it one of the biggest box office bombs in history.
 Adjusted for inflation, that’s a $173 million loss.
 Yikes.

-And, not surprisingly, the best effects are now the practical ones.
+But due to ageing, not surprisingly the best effects are now the practical ones.
 Those are very impressive.
 But some of the underwater CGI is still just about able to hold up.

 Harlin also took inspiration from Ridley Scott’s Alien (1970) to heighten the sense of unpredictability and claustrophobia.